inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ### Number of Threads
 The number of threads controls the amount of parallelism used during processing.
-When using all-in-memory or sequential patch mode, increasing the number of threads will result in a higher level of parallelism in each CNMFe processing module.
+When using all-in-memory or sequential patch mode, increasing the number of threads will result in a higher level of parallelism in the individual CNMFe processing modules.
-A larger number of threads will not always lead to faster processing.
+However, a larger number of threads will not always lead to faster processing.
-Specifically, if the number of threads exceed the number of cores available on your machine you may see start seeing a plateau or even an increase in processing time as the overhead of managing the extra threads start exceeding the benefits provided through parallelization.
+Specifically, if the number of threads exceeds the number of cores available on your machine you may start seeing a plateau or even an increase in processing time as the overhead of managing the extra threads start exceeding the benefits of parallelization.
 When using parallel patch mode, the number of threads will instead control the number of patches being processed in parallel at any given time.
-Each thread will process one patch at a time, each time grabbing the next patch to process in the queue, until all patches are processed.
+In this mode, each thread will process one patch at a time, each time grabbing the next patch to process in the queue until all patches are processed.

 ## Auto-Estimated Parameters
-Inscopix CNMFe is able to automatically estimated an appropriate value for some of the input parameters based on the specified average cell diameter.
+Inscopix CNMFe is able to automatically estimate an appropriate value for some of the input parameters based on the specified average cell diameter.
 Specifically, the Gaussian filter size and closing kernel size are both automatically estimated using the following formula if unspecified: